 The relevant safety cover must be in place before launching.
-The level of safety cover will be determined by the sailors individual risk assessment.
+The level of safety cover will be determined by individual risk assessment of the sailors.

 Keel:

 It is essential that the keel is pinned in the fully down position before the crew board.
 The cord should then be stuck to the casing with tape to prevent movement of the pin.